Morristown Beard School (NJ)

-To mark this special anniversary, this year’s boat, Crimson Current, will launch in a new location in the North Atlantic Drift, a current that is an extension of the Gulf Stream.
+To mark this special anniversary, the 2021-2022 boat, Crimson Current, was launched in a new location in the North Atlantic Drift, a current that is an extension of the Gulf Stream.
 Read more on the Morristown Beard’s website.

 December 2021 - Media Report

 We have finally voted on the boat name and boat design.
 We have some good ones that represent our school and an ocean theme.
 First, the name of the boat is CRIMSON CURRENT.
 We have been studying all about ocean currents and can’t wait to see our little boat drift the ocean currents and hopefully get to another continent.
 Because we are a geography class we voted to have an image of a globe painted on to the deck along with points of the compass.
 In addition, we plan to have everyone in the class sign the boat with markers, which is a cool idea.
 The school seal is going on the sail along with the boat name.
 Finally, we decided on a wave theme to go along with the Crimson Current name.

 Taking pictures and taking notes of the different crews is fun.
 Some of the crews have been working in the hall, middle school common room or outside.
 So far we have documented a fair amount of the boat’s progress.